davidtheclark/focus-group/README.md

 Returns the focus group instance.

-### focusGroup.addNode(node)
+### focusGroup.addMember(member[, index])

+Add a member to the group.

+`member` can be any of the following:

+- A DOM node
+- An object with the follwing properties: `node` (the node itself), and (optionally) `text` (text that should be associated with that node for letter-navigation).

+If `index` is provided, the member will be added at that index.
-Adds a node to the end of the group.
+Otherwise, it will be added to the end of the group.

 Returns the focus group instance.

-### focusGroup.removeNode(node)
+### focusGroup.removeMember(member)

-Remove a node from the group.
+Remove a member from the group.

+`member` can be any of the following:

+- A DOM node
+- An index for the member that should be removed.

 Returns the focus group instance.

-### focusGroup.clearNodes()
+### focusGroup.clearMembers()

-Empty the focus group of nodes.
+Empty the focus group of members.

 Returns the focus group instance.

-### focusGroup.setNodes(nodes)
+### focusGroup.setMembers(members)

-Set an array of nodes to be the focus group's constituents.
+Set the focus group's members (clearing any that already exist).

+`members` can be any of the following:

+- An array of DOM nodes (or a NodeList, like what's returned by `querySelectorAll()`)
+- An array of member objects, each object with two properties: `node` (the node itself), and (optionally) `text` (the text that should be associated with that node for letter-navigation)

 Returns the focus group instance.

-### focusGroup.getNodes()
+### focusGroup.getMembers()

-Returns the focus group's current node array.
+Returns the focus group's current array of members.

+Each item in the array is an object with `node` and `text` properties.

 ### focusGroup.focusNodeAtIndex(index)

-Focuses the node at a particular index in the focus group's node array.
+Focuses the node at a particular index in the focus group's member array.

-If no node exists at that index, does nothing.
+If no member exists at that index, does nothing.

 Returns the focus group instance.

 ### focusGroup.moveFocusForward()

-Moves the focus forward one node, if focus is already within the group.
+Moves the focus forward one member, if focus is already within the group.

 If focus is not within the group, does nothing.

-Returns the index of the newly focused node.
+Returns the index of the newly focused member.

 ### focusGroup.moveFocusBack()

-Moves the focus back one node, if focus is already within the group.
+Moves the focus back one member, if focus is already within the group.

 If focus is not within the group, does nothing.

-Returns the index of the newly focused node.
+Returns the index of the newly focused member.

+## Keyboard Interactions

+When focus is inside the focus-group, the following things should happen:

+- If you press one of your `forwardArrows` (the down arrow by default), focus moves from the currently focused member to the next member in the group (or wraps back to the front, according to the `wrap` option).
+- If you press one of your `backArrows` (the up arrow by default), focus moves from the currently focused member to the previous member in the group (or wraps around to the back, according to the `wrap` option).
+- If you press a letter key, string searching begins (see below)!.

+### String searching

+If the option `stringSearch` is `true` and focus is within the group, the following things happen:

+- When you start typing, focus moves to the first member whose registered text begins with whatever you've been typing.
+- As long as each keystroke occurs within `stringSearchDelay` (default `800ms`), the search string will accumulate extend (e.g. `f` -> `fa` -> `far` -> `fart`) and focus will move accordingly.
+- If no text matches the search string, focus will not move.
+- After you have not typed any letters for `stringSearchDelay` (default `800ms`), the search string clears and you can start over (e.g. you type `fa` then wait and type `go` to match `gorge`).

 ## Contributing